zibasec/django-saml2-pro-auth/README.md

 **SAML_USERS_STRICT_MAPPING (optional):**
 Specifies if every user attribute defined in SAML_USER_MAP must be present in the saml response or not.
-If set to False, ensure your Django user model defines those attributes which your IdP doesn't expose in the SAML response.
+If set to False, you can specify a default value in the "SAML_USER_MAP" dict in case the attribute is not set in the IdP response.
-You could do this by setting null=True or a default value in your user model.

 Defaults to True